Sam Bankman-Fried’s Conviction: A Major Cryptocurrency Fraud Case

 - Money laundering

-Sentencing and Aftermath
+Sentencing and Legal Consequences

-In addition to his criminal charges, Bankman-Fried is also facing multiple civil lawsuits from investors and customers who lost money in the FTX collapse.
-It is unclear how much he will ultimately be liable for, but it is likely to be billions of dollars.
+Bankman-Fried is scheduled to receive his sentence on January 18, 2024.
+He faces a maximum penalty of 115 years in prison.
+In addition to his criminal charges, he also confronts multiple civil lawsuits from investors and customers who lost money in the FTX collapse.
+While it remains unclear how much he will ultimately owe, estimates suggest that his liabilities could reach billions of dollars.